The Best Morning Routine for Mental Clarity.

 Swap screen time with self care.
 Read a book, journal, stretch, meditate, or drink your tea in quiet.

-Use old-school tools.
+Use old School tools.
 Replace digital to-do lists and calendars with a paper planner or whiteboard to keep yourself in touch.

 Self-check before the world.
 Get in touch with how you feel and what you need today before checking texts, emails, or social media feeds.